 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Henge, ring ditch and prehistoric settlement remains, 450m west of High Holborn Lodge is a Neolithic and Bronze Age monument complex in Huntingdonshire.
-The site comprises a henge monument, associated ring ditches, and settlement evidence spanning from the Neolithic period into the Bronze Age.
-Archaeological investigation has identified multiple phases of occupation and ritual use across the site, with the monuments representing both ceremonial and domestic activity.
-The remains are significant for understanding prehistoric settlement patterns and ritual practice in the East Anglian region during the third and second millennia before Christ.
+Henge, ring ditch and prehistoric settlement remains, 450m west of High Holborn Lodge is a Neolithic and Bronze Age monument complex located in Huntingdonshire.
+The site comprises a henge monument, associated ring ditches, and evidence of prehistoric settlement activity, indicating occupation and ritual use during the later prehistoric period.
+The remains survive as earthworks and are recorded as a scheduled ancient monument of national importance.
+The site contributes to understanding prehistoric settlement patterns and ceremonial practices in the East Anglian region.

 Henge, ring ditch and prehistoric settlement remains, 450m west of High Holborn Lodge is a scheduled monument protected by Historic England under reference 1013281.
 View the official record →